On the Fundamental Tradeoff of Integrated Sensing and Communications Under Gaussian Channels: Conclusions

 \section{Conclusions}

 In this paper, we have proposed a general framework for the analysis of the \ac{snc} performance tradeoff.
-In particular, we have introduced the \ac{crb}-rate region for characterizing the \ac{snc} tradeoff, and showed that it has a pentagon inner bound obtained by connecting the communication-optimal point $P_{\rm CS}$ and the sensing-optimal point $P_{\rm SC}$.
-Especially for $P_{\rm SC}$, we have shown that it is achieved when the transmitted waveform has a deterministic sample covariance matrix, and is modulated using the successive hypersphere coding strategy.
-Our analysis suggests that the essence of the \ac{snc} tradeoff may be interpreted as an information flow between Shannon and Fisher, which may shed light on the design of optimal \ac{isac} signalling strategies.
+In particular, we have introduced the \ac{crb}-rate region for characterizing the \ac{snc} tradeoff, and have shown that it has a pentagon inner bound obtained by connecting the communication-optimal point $P_{\rm CS}$ and the sensing-optimal point $P_{\rm SC}$.
+Especially for $P_{\rm SC}$, we have shown that it is achieved when the transmitted waveform has a sample covariance matrix with deterministic trace.
+In particular, when the \ac{crb} minimization problem has a unique solution, the sample covariance matrix is deterministic, and hence the \ac{isac} waveform should be modulated by symbols generated based on the uniform distribution of the Stiefel manifold.
+For $P_{\rm CS}$, we have shown that the maximum sensing \ac{dof} loss is determined by the number of sensing parameters $K$, as well as the rank of the statistical covariance matrix $\widetilde{\M{R}}_{\RM{X}}$.
+We have also conceived signalling strategies based on statistical covariance shaping, which are shown to be capable of achieving more favorable \ac{snc} tradeoffs than the pentagon inner bound when applied in conjunction with time sharing.

+Based on these analytical results, we have highlighted that the \ac{snc} performance trade-off is two-fold, in the sense that it is determined by the subspace alignment of the transmitted waveform in general, and also by the deterministic-random tradeoff in the finite coherent sensing period regime, which may shed light on the design of practical Pareto-optimal \ac{isac} signalling strategies.

 \appendices